Card Carrying Villain: Film

 - In classic James Bond movies starring Sean Connery, the top villains are brought together by an organization named SPECTRE - that stands for "Special Executive for Counter-intelligence, Terrorism, Revenge and Extortion".

 - Oba from the second ''Female Prisoner Scorpion'' film, Jailhouse 41.
 She's very quick to exaggerate her own badness compared to the legendary Sasori (the titular character), but her crowning moment of evilness is the point at which she outdoes all the other women present in describing the crime for which she was imprisoned: she drowned her two-year-old son and then stabbed her unborn baby to death, because her husband had an affair.
 She hikes up her dress to show off the scars...and keeps it up and in everyone's face for what seems like an eternity.
 She absolutely embraces this persona and the fear it engenders in almost everyone, and ultimately dies still muttering about going back to her home island, burning down everyone's house, and stabbing them all.

-- In Kung Pow!, Betty is the loyal enforcer of the Evil Council.
+- In Kung Pow!
+Enter the Fist, Betty is the loyal enforcer of the Evil Council.
 And there's also the fact that he is formally known as Master Pain.

 Mayor: Master, what exactly is the Evil Council's plan?